drainpip/shaneis.me-v2/content/blog/making-technical-interviews-real/index.md

 4. VP of Engineering pitch
 5. Offer

 Our technical round has two interviews in total.
 The first is our coding challenge.
 The coding interview is one of the most rightfully maligned in our industry.
-Many, including the big names, I feel do this completely backward.
+Many I feel, including the big names, do this completely backward.
 They're typically a pass/fail scenario where if you miss one minor trick question you're out of contention.
 They're typically a painful process, something to be feared.
-And even with all that negative, and more that I don't have time to list, this process doesn't find the best writers of code just those that are lucky or have studied a particular company's hiring process to game the system.
+Even with all that negative, and more that I don't have time to list, this process doesn't find the best writers of code.
+Instead it finds those that are lucky because they studied that very problem recently, or have studied a particular company's hiring process to game the system.

-Our coding challenge is designed with our goals in mind, but it has its own specific goals as well:
+Our coding challenge is designed with our main goals in mind, but it has its own specific goals as well:

 * Find out a candidate's technical seniority.
 * Find out what it's like to pair with the candidate on an unfamiliar codebase.

 We start by sending a repository over to the candidate ahead of the interview.
 We do this not to have them work on it, but to have them get it installed and up and running so we don't waste time on that during the interview.
-The more studious of our candidates pour through the code to get familiar with its structure, and test out the UI to see the experience - this isn't a bug in the system, it's what we want our candidates to do!
-We give specific instructions that we don't want them to do any work outside of the interview, we feel like the hour spent in this interview is enough of an ask of their time and we don't want them spending a weekend on a coding challenge (or worse).
+The more studious of our candidates pour through the code to get familiar with its structure, and test out the UI to see the experience - this isn't a bug in the system - it's what we want our candidates to do!
+We don’t want them to do any work outside of the interview, we feel like the hour spent in this interview is enough of an ask of their time, and we don't want them spending a weekend on a coding challenge (or worse).

 The day of the interview they are given instructions that this is a true open-book interview, if they want to search for an answer online they're free to do so - as well as ask the interviewers questions about anything they're doing.
 This is all in keeping with trying to make the interview as real-world as possible (we look up everything all the time), and being kind to our candidates.